axndyg/odinCalc/README.md

 ## Crediting

-All assets were built by me (with the exception of the the calculator's screen font), under the instruction of The Odin project.
+All assets were built by me (with the exception of the calculator's screen font), under the instruction of The Odin project.

 Crediting to the digital font used is as followed: